Inksaver/Shmup_With_Pygame_Love2D_Monogame/Episode04-Add_Graphics/Readme.md

+There are now images used instead of coloured rectangles, including a starfield background, making the game much more interesting visually.

 This folder contains only the code.
 There are no image or sound files uploaded The images you will need can be obtained from
 Kenney Space Shooter Pack: https://opengameart.org/content/space-shooter-redux